coder/coder/docs/templates.md

 }
 ```

-You can add these variable definitions to your own templates, or customize them however you like.
+You can add these environment variable definitions to your own templates, or customize them however
+you like.

 ## Creating & troubleshooting templates